Stabilizing by steering: Enhancing bacterial motility by non-uniform diffusiophoresis: Results

-Next, we analyze their run speed, i.e., the average speed of the cell between successive tumble events.
-Here, we define `tumble' as any sudden change in the cell speed and direction between two successive runs (SI).
-After processing over 16,000 runs, we did not observe any noticeable difference in the average run speed between the control group (no gradient) and the NaCl gradient cases (Figure 3a).
+Next, we analyze their mean run speed, i.e., the average speed of the cell between successive tumble events.
+Here, we define `tumble' as any sudden change in the cell speed and direction between two successive runs (Figure~S1, SI).
+After processing over 1,412 runs combined, we did not observe any noticeable difference in the average run speed between the control group (no gradient) and the NaCl gradient cases (Figure 3a).
 However, when we plot the run speed in their corresponding directions (Figures 3b,c), we notice that there is a significant improvement in the run speed toward the salt ($\theta \rightarrow 0^\circ$), and at the same time, the run speed decreases in the direction away from the salt ($\theta \rightarrow 180^\circ$).
-We also note that we did not observe any significant difference in the tumble rates between the control and NaCl gradient cases (Figure~S1), suggesting that NaCl gradients do not interfere with chemoreceptors \cite{qi1989salt}.
+We also note that we did not observe any significant difference in the tumble rates between the control and NaCl gradient cases (Figure~3h; Figure~S2, SI), suggesting that NaCl gradients do not interfere with chemoreceptors \cite{qi1989salt}.

 While the observed bias in the run speed may be speculated as due to the additional diffusiophoretic drift toward salt, the speed change in fact cannot be explained by diffusiophoresis alone.
-Under current conditions, the diffusiophoretic velocity, $u_d \approx \mathcal{M}_d/\ell$ where $\mathcal{M}_d=\mathcal{O}(100~\mathrm{\mu m^2/s})$ is the diffusiophoretic mobility and $\ell=\mathcal{O}(100~\mathrm{\mu m})$ is the characteristic length scale of the salt gradient, is estimated to be no more than 1~$\mu$m/s, which is an order of magnitude smaller than the measured speed change.
+Under current conditions, the diffusiophoretic velocity, $u_d \approx \mathcal{M}_d/\ell$ where $\mathcal{M}_d=\mathcal{O}(100~\mathrm{\mu m^2/s})$ is the diffusiophoretic mobility \cite{doan2020trace} and $\ell=\mathcal{O}(100~\mathrm{\mu m})$ is the characteristic length scale of the salt gradient, is estimated to be no more than 1~$\mu$m/s, which is an order of magnitude smaller than the measured speed change.
+Another possibility of the observed bias may be due to chemokinesis, which is a non-directional response in which cells modulate their swimming speed in response to local chemical concentration \cite{gao2021coral}.
+This behavior has been reported in uniform attractant concentrations without gradients, e.g., in \textit{Rhodobacter sphaeroides} \textit{Escherichia coli} and \textit{Azospirillum brasilense} \cite{packer1994chemokinetic,deepika2015variation,zhulin1993motility}.
+We analyze the instantaneous run speed of the bacteria and found no significant differences between 1~mM and 100~mM NaCl concentrations.
+Nonetheless, the difference was markedly significant ($p$~$<$~0.001) under the salt gradients, as illustrated in Figure 3d.
+More statistical analysis can be found in Table~S2 (SI).
+Therefore, we conclude that the observed bias in the run speed cannot be fully explained by chemokinesis.